 Just as I was trying to decide whether to panic, kick the car or make a cup of tea – all good reactions to a motoring problem when you're a huge distance from anything remotely civilised – a car pulled up containing a couple of Swiss girls.
-After I explained my problem, they very kindly offered to drive me down to the ranger's office, some 21km away, where I borrowed the ranger's phone to ring the RAC: by this time it was about five o'clock in the evening.
+After I explained my problem, they very kindly offered to drive me down to the ranger's office, some 21km away, where I borrowed the ranger's phone to ring the RAC; by this time it was about five o'clock in the evening.

 Off to Tom Price

-Anyway, I still needed a tyre – you don't go driving through the bush without at least one spare tyre – so I followed the pick-up man back to Tom Price, some 130km away.
-All the way I was gearing up for the cost of this fiasco and silently kicking myself: the pick-up man was charging A$1.75 per kilometre for his 260km round trip, and I still needed a new tyre on top of that.
+Anyway, I still needed a new tyre – you don't go driving through the bush without at least one spare tyre – so I followed the pick-up man back to Tom Price, some 130km away.
+All the way I was gearing up for the cost of this fiasco and silently kicking myself; the pick-up man was charging A$1.75 per kilometre for his 260km round trip, and I still needed a new tyre on top of that.
 This was going to cost me a lot of money.

-Imagine my amazement when the RAC said they'd pay for the whole pick-up cost – my policy said they would only pay for 100km of towing, but who was I to argue? – so all I had to buy was a new tyre for just over A$100, and that was me dealt with.
-I'd gone from a possible disaster to an escape with the minimum price possible: I couldn't believe my luck, and while I was there I got the same garage to fix a loose plate under the car that was nearly coming off.
+Imagine my amazement when the RAC said they'd pay for the whole pick-up cost – my policy said they would only pay for 100km of towing, but who was I to argue? – so all I had to do was buy a new tyre for just over A$100, and that was me dealt with.
+I'd gone from a possible disaster to an escape with the minimum price possible; I couldn't believe my luck, and while I was there I got the same garage to fix a loose plate under the car that was nearly coming off.

 So I'll be taking those dirt roads a little more slowly, I think.
 They play havoc with your tyres and suspension, and if I had a posh car, I'd keep it well clear.
 You're not allowed to take hired cars onto dirt roads, and now I know why.